 There is risk of inducing temporary hearing effects (TTS - Temporary Threshold Shift).
-This extends to c.
-3000 m for the VHF group (harbour porpoise) and below c.
-300 m for remaining marine mammals and fishes.
-Introducing a 20-minute soft start, where only some equipment is active, will reduce the risk of TTS for the VHF group to within 1600 m, and to below 10 m for the remaining marine mammals and fishes.
+During geophysical survey, this extends to c.
+4.3 km for the VHF group (harbour porpoise) and below c.
+1.5 km for remaining marine mammals and fishes.
+Introducing a 20-minute soft start to the geophysical surveys, where only some equipment is active, will reduce the risk of TTS for the VHF group to within 3.1 km, and to below 270 m for the remaining marine mammals and fishes.

-Behavioural disturbance ranges of up to 8,000 m have been modelled for the geophysical survey for marine mammals while the Sparker type SBP is active.
-For the geotechnical survey, the use of a USBL means that behavioural disturbance ranges up to 5,700 m.
-The low noise levels of the borehole drilling means that the behavioural disturbance limit is within 20 m.
+Behavioural disturbance ranges of up to 19 km have been identified during the geophysical survey for marine mammals for the worst-case scenario which is while the sparker or boomer type SBP is active.

+For the geotechnical survey, the use of a USBL means that behavioural disturbance for marine mammals ranges up to 14 km under the worst-case scenario.

+The ADCP will have minor risk of AUD INJ for the VHF group (up to 40 m), but otherwise no acoustic impact.